Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Before you make any calls, take a moment to document what you’ve found.
 From a safe spot on the ground, use your phone to take clear pictures or videos of any visible damage, like missing shingles or dented flashing.
 If you’ve noticed leaks inside, photograph the water stains on your ceilings or walls, too.
 Keeping a detailed record is incredibly helpful, especially if you need to file an insurance claim.
 Inspecting your roof after a major storm is particularly important to catch problems early.
 Remember to prioritize your safety—leave the climbing and close-up inspections to the professionals.

-Get a Professional Inspection and Estimate
+Step 2: Get a Professional Inspection

 While your photos are a great starting point, nothing replaces an expert eye.
 A professional inspection is the best way to understand the full extent of the damage and determine whether you need simple repairs or a full replacement.
 A qualified roofing contractor can identify subtle issues you might have missed and provide an accurate assessment of your roof’s condition.
 They will give you a detailed report and a written estimate for the recommended work.
 This professional opinion is crucial for making an informed decision and provides the documentation you’ll need for insurance or financing.